Macleod Trail / 162 Avenue S Interchange

 - Fall 2016: Begin phase 2 of detour construction

 - Winter 2016 – Fall 2017: Construction of third bridge/overpass structure and associated roadworks

 This project has resulted in significant road and pedestrian road restrictions and closures.

-The City has appreciated the patience of area residents and businesses, and of the motorists who have had to deal with numerous detours and lane closures over the past 15 months.
-We ask for continued understanding and patience from Calgarians as we complete this current detour connection, and work hard to finish the project over the next year.
+The City has appreciated the patience of area residents and businesses, and of the motorists who have had to deal with numerous detours and lane closures.
+We ask for continued understanding and patience from Calgarians as we work hard to finish the project in 2017.

 Stakeholder communication and engagement has always been an important component of the Macleod Trail/162 Avenue Interchange planning process.